-Another key employee engagement trend will be the importance of senior leaders to be transparent, authentic, and open.
-And this will create a great opportunity for internal communications professionals to demonstrate to executive leadership that they are strategic advisors.
+Another key trend is the importance of senior leaders being transparent, authentic, and open.
+This will create a great opportunity for internal communications professionals to demonstrate to executive leadership that they are strategic advisors.

 And last, one of the biggest trends is the importance of building an amazing workplace culture.
 Often high performing employees churn because of dysfunctional cultures and poor management, and great cultures attract top talent.